dbacinski/Android-Testing-With-Kotlin/UnitTesting.md

 I am crating instane [link] of our tested object `LoginRepository` and assign it to read-only property [link] .
 It is very convinient to distinguish tested object from test parammeters so I am calling it `objectUnderTest`.
 You can also name it: `sut`, `subject` or `target`.
 Choose the name which fits you best just be cosistient across your project.

 When we have tested object then we can move on to test parameters That will be `correctLogin` with value `'dbacinski'` and `correctPassword` with value `'correct'`.
-Now `given` block is finished and we can move on.
+It is very important to choose meaningful names for each test parameter, that will describe what kind of value it contains.

 ```
     @Test